brentvollebregt/nitratine.net/src/pages/blog/post/colour/index.md

 ## The Idea

 One night I was having a chat with a friend on how stupid apps always seem to make it to the top.
 We started to think of stupid apps and thus this app was born.
 Based on the simple idea of just tapping the screen to randomly generate colours I managed to turn an idea into an app in a couple of months in between my study.
 This idea also made me wonder how long would it take to complete an app of this nature for users?
-The investigation can be found [here]({{ url_for('blog_post', path='randomly-generating-numbers-to-fulfil-an-integer-range') }}).
+The investigation can be found [here](/blog/post/randomly-generating-numbers-to-fulfil-an-integer-range/).

 ## The Goal